-We believe that web3 will be the foundation of new financial and digital infrastructure that changes lives for the better.
+We believe that web3 will be the foundation of new financial and digital infrastructure systems that change lives for the better.
 In decentralized systems, value accrues to the platform and its users rather than intermediaries.
 These systems are much more resilient by virtue of being distributed.